rioukkevin/vscode-git-commit/README.md

-# VSCode Git Commit (BETA)
+# VSCode Git Commit Message

 VSCode git commit is a VSCode extension to create nice commit message with emoji and prefix.

-> This is a beta version, more features are coming
+> That's the first release :P

 ## How to use it ?